A hacker conference that’s all about passwords, PIN codes, and digital authentication.

 Passwords is the first and only conference of its kind, where leading researchers, password crackers, and experts in password security from around the globe gather in order to better understand the challenges surrounding digital authentication, and how to adequately address them.
 While large mainstream conferences tend to focus on current hot topics in the information security industry, Passwords events explore fringe conversations on everything from analysis and education to creating, securing, cracking, and exploiting authentication solutions.
 And unlike other events where the speaker is rushed in and out, Passwords provides an intimate environment for participants to directly engage speakers before, during, and after their presentations.

 Passwords was launched in Bergen, Norway in 2010, motivated by dissatisfaction with the robustness and usability of current authentication solutions.
-Now in its sixth year, Passwords is held twice a year on two continents, and Passwords15 Cambridge was our 9th global event.
+Now in its seventh year, Passwords is held twice a year on two continents, and Las Vegas in August will be our 10th event.